OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

----
-title: Get Started
-layout: guide.hbs
-columns: two
-order: 1
----

-# Getting Started with your Omega2
+## Getting Started with your Omega2

 Follow along with this guide to set up your Omega2 for the first time.
 We'll first learn how to properly connect your Omega to a Dock and power it up.
 Then we'll connect to it to use the Setup Wizard to have it connect to your WiFi network and then do some updates.